kontent-ai/stylesheet-generator/README.md

 ### .button

-A round, bordered button with a hover animation.
+A round, color-filled button with a hover animation.
 Defaults to upper-case font, which can be overridden using `no-caps` helper class.

 #### Modifiers

-- `secondary`: sets background color to match border color, defaults font color to `white`
+- `secondary`: bordered button, sets background color to `white`, defaults font color to `black`
 - `destructive`: specific style for **Delete** and similar actions, matches UI
 - `[color-class-name]`: affects `border-color` and `background-color ::hovered`, `background-color` for secondary only
 - `no-caps`: sets `text-transform` to `none`